charnaye95/PWWassessment/README.md

 - Deployed Site

 What I Would Do Differently Next Time
-- I would check out the libraries beforehand for animations or used Tailwind or Bootstrap as the CSS framework, to see if it could have minimized my time.I worked about 15-18 hours on the assessment.
+- I would check out the libraries beforehand for animations or used Tailwind or Bootstrap as the CSS framework, to see if it could have minimized my time.
+I worked about 15-18 hours on the assessment.

 <br>